How Patriot Act Affects Financial Institutions?

 aml measures are crucial in preventing and mitigating terrorism proliferation risks, with international frameworks

-The Patriot Act's Affects on Banking
+The Patriot Act's Effects on Banking

 Under the Patriot Act, banks are obliged to change the way control, savings, and loan accounts are handled.
 The law has obligations to prevent money laundering that affects anyone who signs up or owns a bank account.
 The main reason for the law to have anti-money laundering obligations is the terrorist financing activities that occurred on September 11, 2001.
 These activities include Terrorists were easily able to open a bank account within the US and get credit cards with fake identification numbers.